zhoulab/sclc-scripts/README.md

 Gene pairs are ignored from calculation and output if they share no common samples.

+All gene pairs with common samples are written to the first file, sorted by `Co-Occurrence`.

-With the user-defined alpha level, significant rows are written to the 2 output files (based on `P_value`).
+With the user-defined alpha level, significant rows are written to the Fisher file (based on `P_value`).
 If no alpha level is specified, all gene pairs with common samples will be written.